 The New Hungarian Economics presents the novel approach of Janos Kornai’s disequilibrium economics, Tibor Liska’s radical entrepreneurship conception, and Andras Brody’s theory of the human economy.
 All these Hungarian economists brought something invaluable into the economic discourse and liberated the minds of young economists in Hungary and abroad.

-Using both the prospect theory and the general theory of discounting I developed a model, which shows that self-centered decision makers necessarily produce perverse decisions because they favor sure gains here-and-now and unsure losses far-and-later while disfavoring sure losses here-and-now and unsure gains far-and-later.
+Using the prospect theory and the general theory of discounting, I developed a model, which shows that self-centered decision makers necessarily produce perverse decisions because they favor sure gains here-and-now and unsure losses far-and-later while disfavoring sure losses here-and-now and unsure gains far-and-later.
 I published a paper presenting these results in both Hungarian and in English.

 In 1988 Nobel-Prize winning economist Herbert A. Simon came to Budapest, and I had the privilege of organizing Professor Simon’s program.
-I shared with him a paper I had written on “Morally Rational Decisions.”
+I shared with him a paper of mine on “Morally Rational Decisions.”
 In this paper I present a model in which rationality functions within a higher-level context of moral considerations.
 Professor Simon suggested using the notion of “multiply satisficing decision making” and developing a nonhierarchical structure for rationality and morality.
 It took almost ten years for me to succeed in doing this.

 Berkeley (1990-1991)